iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 There's more than one type of stage dependency.
 A simple dependency is a file or directory used as input by the stage command.
-When it's contents have changed, DVC "invalidates" the stage -- it knows that it needs to run again.
-This in turn may cause a chain reaction in which subsequent stages of the
-<abbr>pipeline</abbr> are also reproduced.
+When it's contents have changed, DVC "invalidates" the stage -- it knows that it needs to run again (see `dvc status`).
+This in turn may cause a chain reaction in which subsequent stages of the <abbr>pipeline</abbr> are also reproduced.

 <admon type="info">